alvachien/datastructure/README.md

 - The subject **Matrix** defines the matrix object.
 - The subject **Polynomial** defines the polynomial object.
 - The subject **SparseMatrix** defines the Sparse Matrix object.
-- The subject **ChineseChessGeneralsProblem** defines the Generals issue in Chinese Chess.
+- The subject **ChineseChessGeneralsProblem** provides several solutions to the Generals issue in Chinese Chess.
+- The subject **PanCakeSort** provides the solution to sort the pan cakes.
 - More to come.

 ### PROGRESS